dreamgrove/dreamgrove/content/balance/Compendium.md

 - Use Wild Mushroom on cooldown.
 - Use {{< spell 190984 "Wrath" >}} if you are in CA/Inc.
 - Use {{< spell 194153 "Starfire" >}} if you have an Umbral Embrace proc and you are in Lunar Eclipse.
-- Use {{< spell 190984 "Wrath" >}} ,you should always be in Lunar Eclipse outside cooldowns but casting Wrath is still a DPS increase.
+- Use {{< spell 190984 "Wrath" >}}.
+You should always be in Lunar Eclipse but casting Wrath is still a DPS increase.